Who is allowed to baptize another person? Is anyone permitted to baptize/ perform baptisms?

 Fourth, there is no age or gender requirement for those who can baptize others.
-Though not all local churches approve, a younger person or female believer could also baptize someone else.

 Fifth, the local church is responsible to make sure baptisms are carried out in a manner than honors God.
 In other words, your local church may include requirements beyond what the Bible teaches as part of their effort to conduct baptisms in an honorable manner.
 This is not necessarily bad, but is rather an attempt to perform baptisms in a proper manner.